The Bridge on the River Kwai: Plot

-In early 1943, a contingent of British prisoners of war, led by Lt.
-Colonel Nicholson, arrive at a Japanese prison camp in Thailand.
-US Navy Commander Shears tells of the horrific conditions.
-Nicholson forbids any escape attempts because they were ordered by headquarters to surrender, and escapes could be seen as defiance of orders.
-Also, the dense surrounding jungle renders escape virtually impossible.
+In February 1943, a contingent of British prisoners of war, led by Colonel Nicholson, arrive at a Japanese prison camp in Thailand.
+United States Navy Commander Shears describes the horrific conditions to Nicholson, who forbids any escape attempts because they had been ordered to surrender by their own headquarters.

-Colonel Saito, the camp commandant, informs the new prisoners they will all work, even officers, on the construction of a railway bridge over the River Kwai that will connect Bangkok and Rangoon.
-Nicholson objects, informing Saito the Geneva Convention exempts officers from manual labour.
-After the enlisted men are marched to the bridge site, Saito threatens to have the officers shot, until Major Clipton, the British medical officer, warns Saito there are too many witnesses for him to get away with murder.
-Saito leaves the officers standing all day in the intense heat.
-That evening, the officers are placed in a punishment hut, while Nicholson is beaten and locked in an iron box.
+Colonel Saito, the camp commandant, informs the prisoners the camp needs no fences because the surrounding jungle makes escape impossible and that they will be used as labour to construct a bridge over the River Kwai for the railway connecting Thailand and Burma.
+Nicholson objects, citing the Geneva Convention exempting officers from manual labour.
+Saito threatens to have the officers shot, but Major Clipton, the British medical officer, warns him there are too many witnesses.
+The officers are left standing in the intense heat until evening when Saito confines them to a punishment hut.
+Nicholson is beaten and locked in an iron box.
+Shears becomes the only survivor of an escape attempt and recuperates in British Ceylon after being tended to by Thai civilians.